SebastianDall/MFD_HT_PAPER/README.md

 ### R packages

+Data analysis was done with R (4.2) and RStudio (2023.03.0+386).
 The requirede R packages are specified in the `renv.lock` file.
-To install them, run the following code in R:
+To install them, run the following code:

 ```r
 install.packages("renv")